lusifar/apc_simulator/README.md

   - run ``npm install`` in terminal to install all dependent packages
   - run ``docker-compose up -d`` in the terminal to start the service of **nats-server** and **mongodb**
   - run ``node src`` in terminal to start up the whole services
+  - run ``npm test`` in terminal to start the unit-testing of whole project

 - ## Features
   - measureService